hadley/adv-r/Special-environments.md

 c <- a + b
 ```

 It's useful to be able to store only the final result, preventing the intermediate results from cluttering your workspace.
-We already know one way of doing this using a function:
+We already know one way of doing this, using a function:

 ```R
 c <- (function() {